rodydavis/rodydavis/posts/flutter-and-lit.md

 title: 'Lit and Flutter'
 date: 2021-05-05
 categories: [flutter, web, lit]
-hasComments: 'true'
+image: /img/banner.jpeg
 ---

-In this article I will go over how to set up a [Lit](https://lit.dev) web component and use it inline in the flutter widget tree.
+In this article I will go over how to set up a [Lit](https://lit.dev) web component and use it inline in the Flutter widget tree.

 **TLDR** You can find the final source [here](https://github.com/rodydavis/flutter_hybrid_template).

 The reason you would want this integration is so you can take an existing web app, or just a single part of it and embed it in the widget tree.

-With it wrapped in flutter you can call device APIs from event listeners on your web component.
+With it wrapped in Flutter you can call device APIs from event listeners on your web component.

 For example you may have an app that handles purchases, and now you can call the in app purchase API or other device specific features not available on the web.